idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 Saving and loading templates is accessible via the Dashboard menu.

-This can be bery convenient, especially if you happen to work on different language pairs or wish to be able to quickly swap resources and (various) settings from one project to another.
+This can be very convenient, especially if you happen to work on different language pairs or wish to  quickly swap resources and (various) settings from one project to another.

 If so, check out the reference document on [Project templates](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/5-Project-templates).